userrails/ReactJS/readme.md

  >> To get rid from this error, just you need to change loaders to rules on webpack.config.js i.e: module: {
       rules: [

+Router Tutorial:
+Follow all the steps mentioned above as per requirements:
+I suggest you to start by in stalling react-router-dom sudo npm install react-router-dom